 Construction costs will rise with demand after the “Big One”

 Special property-assessed financing is now available to qualified owners

-The implementation of soft-story retrofits and other earthquake preparations has been a long-awaited requisite.
-Renowned professor of geophysics and civil engineering at Caltech Tom Heaton said “you’d see collapse of literally hundreds of older concrete frame buildings.
+Concerned about the need for earthquake resilience, Tom Heaton, renowned professor of geophysics and civil engineering at Caltech, said “you’d see collapse of literally hundreds of older concrete frame buildings.
 You’d see the collapse of many tall steel buildings built before 1995.
 We might even see the collapse of today’s most modern tall buildings.”

 There’s a growing effort underway to make California communities safer, as cities throughout the state adopt new laws requiring seismic retrofits of buildings proven to be vulnerable to damage in an earthquake.

 The Los Angeles Times recently proclaimed the start of a “New Frontier” for earthquake safety.
 Famed seismologist Dr. Lucy Jones told the Times “it is remarkable to see how the political winds have changed for elected officials considering seismic retrofit laws.
-There are dozens of cities curious at looking at this,” she said.
+There are dozens of cities… looking at this (retrofit laws),” she said.
 “People are starting to recognize how necessary this is.”